4shlyn/UTRA/README.md

 ## License

-This project is part of UTRA (University of Toronto Robotics Association) activities.
+This project is part of UTRA (University of Toronto Robotics Association) 2026 hackathon.

 ## Contributing